Efficient Isomorphism for $S_d$-graphs and $T$-graphs: Isomorphism of -graphs in general, parameterized by

 If any iteration of Procedure~\ref{proc:isomore} succeeds in step 4, then, by Lemma~\ref{lem:preciseVenn}, there exists an automorphism of the graph $K=G\uplus H$ which moreover swaps $G$ and~$H$.
 Then~$G\simeq H$.
 Conversely, assume $G\simeq H$.
 Since $G$ is an $S_d$-graph, we find a maximal central clique $C\subseteq G$, and since all maximal cliques $D\subseteq H$ are tried, we get into an iteration with $D$ being the isomorphic image of~$C$.
 Then the posets $P$ and $Q$ (wrt.~$C,D$) must be isomorphic respecting their colors, which follows from $G\simeq H$.
 Therefore, there exists an automorphism $\varrho\in\Gamma'$, and hence also a generator of $\Gamma'$, swapping $P$ and $Q$ (and preserving the computed cardinality Venn diagram by Lemma~\ref{lem:preciseVenn}).
 Some iteration hence succeeds and returns that $G\simeq H$. \end{proof}

 \begin{restatable}{remark}{runtimMAIN} We do not explicitly state the runtime in Theorem~\ref{thm:MAIN} partly since it is not really useful and since neither \cite{furst} which we use states explicit runtime.
 Here we briefly remark that Procedure~\ref{proc:isomore} loops $\mathcal{O}(n)$ times with suitable $C$ and different choices of $D$, analogously to the procedure of Theorem~\ref{theo:SDSMallTheo}, and this initial setup of the procedure altogether takes time $\mathcal{O}(d^2n^3)$.
 Then we have to account for $\mathcal{O}(n)$ calls to steps 2 and 3 of Procedure~\ref{proc:isomore}, that is, $\mathcal{O}(n)$ computations of the subgroups $\Gamma$ and $\Gamma'$.
 Each time this part is dominated by step 3 which performs $\mathcal{O}(nd\log d)$ calls to the algorithm of Theorem~\ref{thm:furstgen}~\cite{furst} in order to compute~$\Gamma'$ from~$\Gamma$.
 Reading the fine details of \cite{furst}, and adjusting it (the ``sift table'') to our setting, leads to an estimate of $\mathcal{O}(n^3)\cdot d!^{\mathcal{O}(d)}$ for each of these calls.
-After summarizing, we get the total estimate of $\mathcal{O}(n^5)\cdot d!^{\mathcal{O}(d)}$. \end{restatable}
+After summarizing, we get the total estimate of $\mathcal{O}(n^5)\cdot d!^{\mathcal{O}(d)}$. \end{restatable} \begin{remark} Theorem~\ref{thm:MAIN} easily extends to colored graphs; \begin{itemize} \item on line \ref{it:comparZ} of Algorithm~\ref{alg:fullISO} we can test for colored isomorphism of interval graphs as well, and \item in the calls to Algorithm~\ref{alg:Gammaprime} we simply test the cardinality Venn diagrams separately in each color class. \end{itemize} \end{remark}